Uniformed Services University of the Health Sciences: Programs

-The university is a federal service postgraduate academy, similar to the federal military undergraduate academies such as the United States Military Academy, Naval Academy, and Air Force Academy.
-Students are members of the uniformed services of the United States and receive a free education in exchange for a service commitment after graduation.
+The university is similar to a federal service academy, such as the United States Military Academy, Naval Academy, Air Force Academy, United States Merchant Marine Academy, and United States Coast Guard Academy, and the Senior Military Colleges, such as National War College or Dwight D. Eisenhower School for National Security and Resource Strategy.
+Students are members of the uniformed services of the United States and receive an education in exchange for a service commitment after graduation.

 All medical students enter the university as commissioned officers via direct commissions in the pay grade of O-1 or rank of second lieutenant in the U.S. Army or U.S. Air Force, or ensign in the U.S. Navy or the U.S. Public Health Service.
 No prior military service is required for admission to USU's medical school.
 Students who already hold military commissions at higher rank in the Army, Air Force and Navy are required to accept temporary administrative demotion to O-1 for medical school; officers of the U.S. Marine Corps, U.S. Space Force, U.S. Coast Guard, or National Oceanic and Atmospheric Administration Commissioned Corps must resign their existing commissions and accept commissions in as O-1s in one of the other three authorized services.

 Prior military service students in the Graduate School of Nursing or School of Medicine PhD programs may keep their officer rank, or will be commissioned as O-1 if previously enlisted.